Telemundo Logo

 Telemundo Logo 1987

-The owners of KVEA acquired the company John Blair & Co., which owned the Telemundo brand, WKAQ-TV, and WSCV stations.
-Then, WNJU was added to the purchases.
+The owners of KVEA acquired John Blair & Co., which owned the Telemundo brand, WKAQ-TV, and WSCV.
+Then WNJU was added to the list of purchases.
 In 1987, the businessmen realized that a wise decision would be to combine all the acquired networks under the purchased Telemundo brand.
 This led to the creation of Telemundo Group.

-The new logo of the union consisted of a circle with the name written in two levels.
+The union’s new logo consisted of a circle with the name written in two levels.
 The words extended beyond the figure.
 The sphere symbolizes the Earth.
-It foreshadowed the spread of broadcasting worldwide.
+It foreshadowed the worldwide spread of broadcasting.

-The image of the emblem matched the name of the company.
+The image of the emblem matched the company name.
 Telemundo, translated from Portuguese, means “television world” or “worldwide television.”
 Over time, the brand indeed established itself worldwide, in more than 100 countries.

 The name Telemundo is associated with Ángel Ramos.
 He owned media under the Mundo brand: the newspaper El Mundo and the radio station Radio El Mundo.
 Therefore, when he started the WKAQ-TV television project, he named it Telemundo.
 The name stuck.